Skip to main content

 Both are modifiers, not alerts.
 They're always present in the response so your UI can surface "suppressed in RP context" explanations.

-Ranked list of head firings above each head's screening operating point — a per-head calibrated threshold.
+Ranked list of head firings above each head's screening threshold — a per-head calibrated cutoff.
 Sorted by calibrated score descending.
-Use for building "what fired" UIs; don't threshold on score yourself — the screening operating point already filtered the noise floor out.
+Use for building "what fired" UIs; don't threshold on score yourself — the screening threshold already filtered the low-signal entries out.

 Each entry: